 A Pennsylvania native, John was born in Latrobe and grew up in Norristown.
 After graduating from the University of Notre Dame in 1976, he worked as a Catholic school teacher for almost a decade before becoming a university administrator at Notre Dame.

 In 1987, John received a Master of Science in Business Administration from Indiana University South Bend and in 1993 graduated with a Ph.D. in finance from Penn State University.

-He has earned both the Chartered Financial Analyst designation for investment management from the CFA Institute and the Certified Financial Planner credential from the CFP Board of Standards.
+He has earned the CFA Charter and was an active charter holder from 1999 to 2013.
+He has also earned the Certified Financial Planner designation from the CFP Board of Standards.

 John attained the rank of associate professor of finance at Penn State Altoona prior to his election to the General Assembly.
 He was an award-winning teacher at Penn State and an author of numerous papers that have been printed in scholarly journals and popular publications.
 In recognition of distinguished service to Penn State, John was awarded emeritus status by the university upon his retirement in June 2014.

 John also hosted a talk show on WRTA-AM radio in Altoona from 2006 to 2012.

 John’s study of economics and our nation’s founding principles motivated him to seek public office.
 His legislative goals include protecting human life, expanding the economy of the Commonwealth and the Altoona area, reducing state spending, and reforming state government.
 Chief among his issues of expertise is a desire to produce proper and comprehensive reform for the state pension systems.

 Believing that service in the General Assembly is a privilege and not a career, John has declined a taxpayer-funded pension, does not take per diems and returns automatic pay raises to taxpayers.
 John has also pledged to serve no more than three terms and will lead by example to work for term limits for all state lawmakers.